-- Initialize, Connect and Power-up.
+Initialize, Connect and Power-up.

-- Connect the comparator to the clock motor driver (Scope TP) and external 1 Hz source.
+Connect the comparator to the clock motor driver (Scope TP) and external 1 Hz source.
 Set external source output level to 4Vp-p or higher.
 Power the comparator.

-- Monitor and Adjust
+Monitor and Adjust

-- Allow the comparator to run long enough to determine if the clock is running fast or slow.
-A fast-running clock will cause the meter to drift to the right; a slow-running clock will cause the meter to drift to the left.
-If the pendulum is maladjusted, the meter deflection will be easily noticed, especially in the SENS High mode.
-The DAMPING switch can be placed in the HIGH position after a few minutes to dampen the pointer movement if you like.
-Adjust the SCALE CENTER control as necessary to obtain and maintain an on-scale reading.
+Allow the comparator to run long enough to determine if the clock is running fast or slow.
+A fast-running clock will cause the meter pointer to drift to the right; a slow-running clock will cause the meter pointer to drift to the left.
+If the pendulum is maladjusted, the meter drift will be noticed within a few minutes.
+[The clock's rate of drift can be calculated as shown below.]

-- Repeat step 3.
+Repeat step 3.

-- As the pendulum comes closer and closer to being on time, the tweaks should become smaller and smaller, becoming very small near the end of the effort.
+As the pendulum comes closer and closer to being on time, the tweaks should become smaller and smaller, becoming very small near the end of the effort.
 A correctly adjusted pendulum will maintain a stationary meter reading, or very slow drift, for hours.

-- Allow the integrator time to settle after any changes.
+Allow the integrator time to settle after any changes.

 "We must not be hasty." - Treebeard

-Calculate Seconds-per-Week or Seconds-per-Month
+Seconds-per-Week and/or Seconds-per-Month

-- Adjust SCALE CENTER to a major division mark at or near the center of the scale.
+Adjust SCALE CENTER to a major division mark at or near the center of the scale.

-- Monitor the meter and note the number of seconds (Nsec) required for the meter to deflect 1 major division.
+Monitor the meter and note the number of seconds (Nsec) required for the meter to deflect 1 major division.

-- Calculate as follows:
+Calculate as follows: